 It’s worth checking if your business needs to be audited.
 Are you a medium sized company, part of a larger group or have your shareholders requested an audit?
 Speak to your accountant and find out.
 We often advise our clients to consider the benefits of having an audit, even if it’s not mandatory.

-With added financial pressures as a result of the current economic environment, understanding the financial health of your business is vital.
-You may find that you currently have most or all of your staff working remotely.
+With added financial pressures as a result of the economic environment, understanding the financial health of your business is vital.
+You may now find that you have more of your staff still working remotely.
 If everyone is following different processes and procedures, an audit can bring an independent review to ensure that the key systems and controls within the business are operating effectively.
 Auditors also bring with them a wealth of experience in assisting businesses navigate through the various financial, operational and compliance regulations that companies face.

 What is a virtual audit?

 Usually, an audit is done in person.
 Auditors visit your office, conduct interviews and check your paper or online files.
-With lockdowns and a call to work from home if possible, the process has had to adapt.
+With lockdowns and calls to work from home if possible, the process had to adapt.

-A virtual or remote audit, using video conferencing, such as Zoom, email and telephone to gather the evidence needed has become the norm Your auditor will still need the same information as they would get on-site, so technology has to play a part in filling in the gaps.
+More business owners have become used to a virtual or remote audit, using video conferencing, such as Zoom, email and telephone to gather the evidence.
+Your auditor still needs the same information as they would get on-site, so technology has had to play a part in filling in the gaps.
 It’s important that a virtual audit still asks the relevant questions and is a collaborative process.